mejuneyy/CICacheService/README.md

 support with ci 3.x

-first you should add a model
+first you should add a model File

 For example:

-<?php
 class Users_model extends CI_Model {

 	public $primary_key = "id";  //important